kontenta/kontour/README.md

 ## Using Kontour in a Laravel app

-This document aims to provide instructions how to configure Kontour in a Laravel app.
+This document aims to provide instructions on how to configure Kontour in a Laravel app.
 Once configured you can log in to the Kontour admin area and use any admin tools from installed packages.

 ## Creating admin tools using Kontour